 An example of Stealth Marketing can be the marketing of the Sony Vaio laptop in Daniel Craig’s James Bond.
 In the movie, he was using a Vaio laptop to hack into another computer and the audience may not have noticed it directly, but when they see the movie again, they would recognize it.

 As an indirect way of marketing products, stealth marketing focuses on creating buzz among the audience as a whole without letting people realize that products are actually being marketed to them.

-It can also be done in many ways like creating the buzz in the social media platforms where people jump into tags, comments and discussions regarding the product; product showcases in malls; live audience interactions on promotion events and many more.
+It can also be done in many other ways like creating the buzz in the social media platforms where people jump into tags, comments, and discussions regarding the product; product showcases in malls; live audience interactions on promotion events, and many more.

 Examples of Stealth Marketing